-Follow-up care can involve home visits, letters, phone calls, emails, or texts that are designed to check in with individuals who have recently experienced a suicide crisis to assess their well-being and level of risk and to support them as they continue their journey towards recovery.
-Follow-up is usually by telephone and typically occurs between 24 - 48 hours after the initial contact.
-Phone calls are brief and while they can be tailored to the individuals need, they are structured and focus on continued assessment of risk.
+Follow-up care can involve letters, phone calls, emails, or texts that are designed to check in with individuals who have recently experienced a suicide crisis to assess their well-being, check in regarding their safety plan and make adjustments as needed, and support them by providing and connecting to any needed resources or referrals.
+Follow-up is usually by telephone and typically occurs between 24 - 72 hours after the initial contact.
+Phone calls are brief and while they can be tailored to the individuals need, they are structured and focus on review of the safety plan and care coordination.